 The STINKWORT (Dittrichia graveolens) is your BEST FRIEND, depending on what side of the California grassland fence you are on. --Are you maintaining exotic grasses for hay and grazing or are you restoring native bunchgrasses and wildflowers?

-The Stinkwort was first noted in California in Santa Clara County less than 30 years ago.
-The infestations on the San Francisco peninsula are mainly spreading along the roadsides, and in 2013, this new weed is not being controlled by any road management agencies, like County road crews or Caltrans.
+The Stinkwort was first noticed in California in Santa Clara County less than 30 years ago.
+The infestations on the San Francisco peninsula are mainly spreading along the roadsides, and in 2017, this new weed is not being eradicated by any road management agencies, like those of Towns, Cities, County road crews or Caltrans.